am2100/Resources/rails/quickSetup/README.md

-# Quick Rails setup with git / heroku configuration
+# Quick Rails setup with optional git / heroku configuration
 These instructions gleaned from various sources:

 - Michael Hartl, Rails Tutorial
 - RailsApp Project
 - Kevin Skoglund

 Thanks to you all!
+## Rails

-## Setup a new rails project without Test::Unit framework.
+### Setup a new rails project without Test::Unit framework.
 >\> rails new project_name -T

 ## Remove public/index.html